openhab/website/blog/2023-12-22-openhab-4-1-release.md

 ---
 The first minor release of openHAB 4 has arrived! openHAB 4.1 brings several improvements and bugfixes as well as some nice additions!

-TODO: Write intro
+Half a year has passed since our big summer release, openHAB 4.0.
+But don't think for a moment that our community has been resting the rest of the year - far from it!

+Today, we are thrilled to announce our traditional winter release – openHAB 4.1.
+This new version not only includes a multitude of smaller improvements and bug fixes, but also introduces several exciting new features.

-With that being said, we again want to share some statistics that show the activity in numbers.
+With that being said, we again want to share some statistics that show the activity in numbers and highlight some of the numerous changes.

 # Activity